TencentCloud/chat-uikit-flutter/README.md

 <br>

-## Preview Version Release Notes

-This version is a major update with version number 2.0.0-preview series, which is not backward compatible.
-Tencent Cloud Chat UIKit has been extended from mobile-only (iOS/Android/mobile web) to support all platforms, including iOS/Android/Web/Windows/macOS, resulting in significant changes to the codebase.

-Therefore, users should evaluate the compatibility complexity of their business logic before upgrading, while new users can use this version without any impact.

-The documentation for the new version is still being improved, and users can refer to the sample app source code at at https://github.com/TencentCloud/chat-demo-flutter.

 ## Check Out Our Sample Apps

 Experience our Chat and Voice/Video Call modules by trying out our sample apps.